mongodb-haskell/mongodb/tutorial.md

 of the Haskell mongoDB drivers.
 It is modeled after the [pymongo tutorial](http://api.mongodb.org/python/1.4%2B/tutorial.html).

-You will need the mongoDB bindings installed as well as mongo itself installed.
+You will need the mongoDB driver installed as well as mongo itself installed.

     $ = command line prompt
     > = ghci repl prompt